Skip to content

 How many toll-free numbers am I allowed to have?

-You’re allowed to have as many toll-free numbers as you, as long as you pay for them from your toll-free number service provider.
-However, the FCC points out that it is illegal for you to hoard numbers if you don’t intend on using them.
+You’re allowed to have as many toll-free numbers as you need as long as you pay for them from your toll-free number service provider.
+However, the FCC points out that it is illegal for you to hoard numbers if you don’t intend to use them.

 What should I consider before buying a 1-800 or toll-free number in the USA?